Pittsfield Man Hits For $20,000, Is He Berkshire County’s Luckiest Man? - NewsBreak

 Pittsfield Man Hits For $20,000, Is He Berkshire County’s Luckiest Man?

 John Levardi of Pittsfield is no stranger to winning the lottery.
 In fact, this is his third "major" prize.
-Levardi posted to his...live959.com
+Levardi posted to his...wupe.com

 John Levardi of Pittsfield is no stranger to winning the lottery.
 In fact, this is his third "major" prize.
-Levardi posted to his...live959.com
+Levardi posted to his...wupe.com